fishnal/C-Notes/C/reviews/Midterm 1 Review.md

 ```

 are different functions.
-The former can take an arbitrary amount of arguments, while the latter will take 0 arguments (this helps explain [command line arguments](#clang-cla)).
+The former can take an arbitrary amount of arguments, while the latter will take 0 arguments.

 #### <a id="#clang-func-ptr"></a> Function Pointers